 In this case the domain is yahoo.com.
 Everything else around the yahoo.com is extra information yahoo.com needs to display the information you want.

 Sometimes the scammers get tricky.
 Consider the following URL:

 we need to first find the proper slash.

 http://www.caltel.com.rx3trodup.ru/accountaccess/customerlockout.html ^ This is the slash we're looking for.

 Now we go back 2 segments.
 The first segment is ru.
 The second segment is rx3trodup.
 Therefore the domain is rx3trodup.ru.
-It doesn't matter that you see www.caltel.com in this URL - this link will not direct you to caltel.com but instead to rx3trodup.ru.
-The www.caltel.com is only in the URL to make you believe you would be going to www.caltel.com.
+It doesn't matter that you see www.caltel.com in this URL - this link will not direct you to caltel.com but instead to the www.caltel.com sub-domain of rx3trodup.ru.
 Armed with this information you can prevent yourself from getting scammed.

 http://abaloney.net/caltel.com/fixaccount/member%20page%20 ^ This is the slash we're looking for.